sota0805/collection-list/README.md

-MakerParty Gallery with Mozilla Japan
+MakerParty Gallery -  Mozilla Japan
 ===============

 A lot of masterpieces which is made of Thimble.